ellysh/video-game-bots/InGameBots/example.md

 ```
 It is equal to 490 in hexadecimal.
 Next question, how our bot will find a start address of the character's object?
 We have determined, that the owning segment of the object has special "unknown" type.
 Also the segment has 80000 byte size in hex and these flags: `MEM_PRIVATE`, `MEM_COMMIT` and `PAGE_READWRITE`.
 There are a minimum ten other segments that have the same byte size and flags.
 It means, that we cannot find the necessary segment by traversing them.

-Let us see to the first bytes of the character's object:
+Let us look at the first bytes of the character's object:
 ```
 00 00 00 00 04 00 00 00 03 00 28 0F 00 4B 61 69 6E 00 00 00
 ```